bjssacademy/beginnning-api-automation-csharp/readme.md

 ## Test the Login action

-Use the Swagger UI to POSt a new User with details, and then attempt to POST to the `api/users/login` endpoint.
+Use the Swagger UI to POST a new User with details, and then attempt to POST to the `api/users/login` endpoint.
 For instance, if you have a user with the name `Ted Tester` and a password of `password`:

 ![alt text](image-7.png)